s9e/RegexpBuilder/README.md

 ### Factories

-Different factories exist to create and configure a `Builder` instance for a specific regexp engine or programming language.
+A factory is a static class that creates a `Builder` instance configured for a specific use case.
 All of the factories have a static `getBuilder()` method.
 Some of them accept optional arguments.

-The list of factories, their optional arguments with their default value is as follows:
+The following factories can be used to generate regular expressions for the corresponding programming language.
+The `Builder` instance will generate a regexp using only printable ASCII characters, while other characters will be escaped according to the regexp engine's syntax.
+The list of factories along with their optional arguments (with their default value) is as follows:

  - `PHP`
      - `modifiers: ''` - [Pattern modifiers](https://www.php.net/manual/reference.pcre.pattern.modifiers.php) used for the regexp, e.g. `isu`